umijs/umi/docs/plugins/plugin-access.md

 };
 ```

 The return value of ʻuseAccess()` ʻaccess` is the set of permissions defined in the third step, which can be used to control the code execution flow in the component.
 The `<Access>` component has two attributes of ʻaccessible` and `fallback`.
-When ʻaccessible` is `true`, child components will be rendered, and when ʻaccessible` is `false`, `ReactNode corresponding to the `fallback` attribute will be rendered `.
+When ʻaccessible` is `true`, child components will be rendered, and when ʻaccessible` is `false`, `ReactNode corresponding to the `fallback` attribute will be rendered.